minio/docs/source/reference/minio-cli/minio-mc-admin/mc-admin-bucket-remote.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Use :mc-cmd:`mc admin bucket remote add` to create a new replication target
-ARN for use with :mc-cmd:`mc replicate`:
+ARN for use with :mc-cmd:`mc replicate add`:

 .. code-block:: shell
    :class: copyable